Reflection

 me

 Yes, but slowly.
-The epilogue always sounds the same: silence, blanket, water and anti-CGRP/ tryptan for migraine.
+The epilogue always sounds the same: silence, a blanket, water, and migraine medication.
 No quizzes.

 behavior

-(muttering from the corner) It wasn't pretty, but at least no one burned down.
+(muttering from the corner) It wasn't pretty, but at least nothing caught fire.

 Micro-signals